Fundamentals and advances in transverse thermoelectrics

 \subsection{Performance of transverse thermoelectric refrigerator}

-In this subsection, we discuss the performance of a transverse thermoelectric refrigerator.
-For simplicity, we focus on the maximum attainable temperature difference of the device as a measure of its performance.
+In this subsection, we consider the performance of a transverse thermoelectric refrigerator/heat pump.
+Here, as mentioned in Introduction, we focus only on the cooling mode and discuss the maximum attainable temperature difference of the device as a measure of its performance.
+Note that the thermoelectric refrigerator discussed here is different from compressor-based refrigerators and magnetocaloric refrigerators \cite{Franco18}.
 In the previous two sections, we discarded the Joule heating effect as we used an approximation that is valid up to linear order in the temperature bias.
 By contrast, in order to investigate the maximum temperature difference, we need to take the Joule heating into account, and determine the temperature distribution in the refrigerator.

 In discussing the maximum attainable temperature difference of a refrigerator, we need to evaluate the rate of the heat removal ${\cal Q}_{\rm c}$ from the cold reservoir.
 Then, when we use Fig.~\ref{fig:TEdev01}(b) for the present problem, first of all we need to replace the load resistance with a current source for applying a charge current density ${\bf j}$ to the device.
 Besides, it is convenient to interchange the role of the hot and cold reservoirs as $T_{\rm h} \leftrightarrow T_{\rm c}$~\cite{Harman-Honig67} merely due to the fact that this choice simplifies the calculation by allowing us to calculate ${\cal Q}_{\rm c}$ at the origin $x=0$.
 Therefore, in this subsection, we assume that the left-hand side (right-hand side) of the device in Fig.~\ref{fig:TEdev01}(b) is in contact with $T_{\rm c}$ ($T_{\rm h}$).